 The Sizewell C Planning Process is now underway.
 Campaigning will continue but meanwhile individuals can also take part in the process and have their say.
 This page explains what will happen, when and how you can participate.

-For an overview of EDF’s proposals, you can read our summary briefing: DCO Briefing and Guidance and watch the video below.
+For an overview of EDF’s proposals as they currently stand, you can read our DCO Summary Briefing and/or watch the video below.

 The Sizewell C application is published by the Planning Inspectorate here: https://infrastructure.planninginspectorate.gov.uk/projects/eastern/the-sizewell-c-project/?ipcsection=docs

-- Late November: Preliminary Meetings take place, online or locally.
+- February / March 2021: Preliminary Meetings take place, online or locally.

-- Late December/early January: possible deadline for the submission of Written Representations.
+- March / April 2021: deadline for the submission of Written Representations.
 This is when more detail on the issues of concern will be required.

-- Late January to late May 2021: issue-specific examination hearings take place, online or locally.
+- April / May until August/September 2021: issue-specific examination hearings take place, online or locally.
 Examinations should end 6 months after the Preliminary Meetings.

-- Late August 2021: The Planning Inspectorate must make a recommendation to the Business Secretary whether or not the project should receive planning consent.
+- November/December 2021: The Planning Inspectorate must make a recommendation to the Business Secretary whether or not the project should receive planning consent.

 WATCH: Short video by PINS on the Planning Process for Nationally Significant Infrastructure Projects (NSIPs)